tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/使用 LoadBalancer 直连 Pod 模式 Service_intl_en.md

 #### Disaster recovery of the ReadinessGate mechanism

 The service registration or certificates in user clusters may be deleted by users, although these system component resources should not be modified or destroyed by users.
 However, such problems will inevitably occur because of users’ exploration of clusters or misoperations.
 Therefore, the integrity of the above resources will be checked when the access layer component is started, and the resources will be rebuilt if the integrity is damaged to strengthen the robustness of the system.
-For more information, please see [Pod readiness](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate).

 ## GlobalRouter Mode

-### Use limits
+### Usage limits

 - A workload can only run in one network mode.
-You can choose VPC-CNI ENI mode or GlobalRouter mode for the workloads used by a service in direct access mode.
+You can choose VPC-CNI ENI mode or GlobalRoute mode for the workloads used by a service in direct access mode.
+- Only bill-by-IP accounts are supported.
 - Up to 200 workload replicas can be bound to the CLB backend by default.
 If you need to bind more replicas, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder) to increase the quota.
 - When the CLB-to-Pod direct access mode is used, the network linkage is restricted by the security group of CVM.
 Please confirm whether the security group configuration opens the corresponding protocol and port. **The port corresponding to the workload on the CVM needs to be opened.**
 - After the CLB-to-Pod direct access mode is enabled, the [ReadinessGate](https://intl.cloud.tencent.com/document/product/457/38368) (readiness check) will be enabled by default.
 It will check whether the traffic from the load balancer is normal during the rolling update of Pod.
 You also need to configure the correct health check configuration for the application.
-For details, please see [Service CLB Configuration](https://intl.cloud.tencent.com/document/product/457/36834).
+For details, see [TkeServiceConfig](https://intl.cloud.tencent.com/document/product/457/36834).
-- The CLB-to-Pod direct access in GlobalRouter mode is in beta test.
+- The CLB-to-Pod direct access in Globalrouter mode is in beta test.
 You can use it through the following two ways:
- -**You can use it via [CCN](https://intl.cloud.tencent.com/zh/document/product/1003)** (recommended).
+ - **You can use it via [CCN](https://intl.cloud.tencent.com/zh/document/product/1003).** (recommended).
 CCN can verify the bound IP address to prevent common IP binding problems such as binding errors and address loopback.
 The instructions are as follows:
    1. Create a CCN instance.
-For more information, please see [Creating a CCN Instance](https://intl.cloud.tencent.com/document/product/1003/30062).
+See [Creating a CCN Instance](https://intl.cloud.tencent.com/document/product/1003/30062).
    2. Add the VPC where the cluster is located to the created CCN instance.
    3. Register the container network CIDR block of the relevant cluster to the CCN.
-On the cluster's **Basic Information** page, enable the **CCN**.
+In the cluster’s **Basic Information** page, enable the **CCN**.
    ![](https://main.qcloudimg.com/raw/0f65c1e444196f44bfcdd47a02d97240.png)
- - **You can [submit a ticket](https://console.intl.cloud.tencent.com/workorder) to apply for it.** CCN will not verify the IP address in this method (not recommended).
+ - You can also [submit a ticket](https://console.intl.cloud.tencent.com/workorder) to apply for the CLB-to-Pod direct access.
+This method is not recommended as the IP verification feature, which is available in CCN, is not provided in this case.

 ### Directions